 (The Absorbent Mind)

 He develops confidence and the ability to problem solve.
-Montessori called children who reach this point “Normalized”, a term defined by qualities such as self-control, concentration, independence, empathy, and discipline.
-Normalization is the main goal of Montessori education.
+Montessori called children who reach this point “Normalized,” defined by qualities such as self-control, concentration, independence, empathy, and discipline.
+Normalization is the primary goal of Montessori education.

 Read this post next: 20 Ways to Achieve Normalization in Your Chaotic Classroom